sunyi123/cdr/README.md

 * model/multihead_att.py: The code for the multi-head attention mechanism
 * model/trainer.py: The code for training and prediction

+## Reference

+the code for our model is implemented as a fork of [AGGCN](https://github.com/Cartus/AGGCN).
+More details please refer to their repo, many thanks for their work.

 ## contact to me

 * isakyi@dlut.mail.edu.cn